 Too many things happening is mainstream and won’t make your photography stand out.
 So the tip is to simplify the surroundings and explore ‘little things’ as these things have big stories to tell.
 Let the viewers ponder over the tiny hints about life, which they usually miss in all the hustle.
-Give them a unique perspective by working on the details that would intrigue them, such as the build of a person’s hands, texture of clothing, in-depth expressions, etc.
+Please give them a unique perspective by working on the details that would intrigue them, such as building a person’s hands, clothing texture, in-depth expressions, etc.

 Instead of widening the frame, emphasis on one object framed very close.
 Portray the most powerful emotion and creative idea via the simplest of the scene and hook the viewer!
 Aim for evocative photography.

 Shooting at high ISO

 With present-day Digital cameras, you can use the power of ISOs to create amazing images.
-You are usually shooting at around ISO 1600 and more to produce ideal results except for when shooting still objects or when in bright sunlight.
-Use this tip consistently because shooting with high ISO will help you gain sharper images as it leads to the use of faster shutter speeds and smaller apertures.
+You are usually shooting at around ISO 1600 and more to produce ideal results except for shooting still objects or bright sunlight.
+Use this tip consistently because shooting with high ISO will help you gain sharper images as it leads to faster shutter speeds and smaller apertures.

-Thus, if you are making use of a decent digital camera, remember this tip as you will yourself notice that it will create much better quality images.
-Even though there will be extra grain, but the results will still be beautiful as long as you don’t brighten the exposure a lot in post-production.
+Thus, if you are making use of a decent digital camera, remember this tip as you will notice that it will create much better quality images.
+Even though there will be extra grain, the results will still be beautiful as long as you don’t brighten the exposure much in post-production.
 Just ensure that when shooting with high ISO, expose correctly, or the image will get ruined.